Faculty of Engineering & Architecture

 Following are the program educational objectives that are expected to be exhibited by the mechanical engineers after 3-5 years of their graduation.

-• Design mechanical systems by using analytical thinking, knowledge and modern techniques and create new ideas related to the modern disciplines.
+• Design and investigate the mechanical systems by using analytical and modern techniques for innovation, technological development, and sustainability.

 Program Learning Outcomes